Glazed Asian Wings

 1. Prep the Wings:

 - Pat wings dry with paper towels.
-Toss in a bowl with baking powder, salt, and pepper until evenly coated.
+Toss in a bowl with baking powder and Sweet Heat 74 until evenly coated.

 - Place on a wire rack over a baking sheet.
 Optional: Let rest in the fridge for 30–60 minutes to help crisp the skin.